patmetadatalib/aspace/README.md

 ## INITIALIZING THE CLIENT

 Initialize the client by passing your username, password, the url of the API, and the repository you would like to work with.
 All but the repo number should be wrapped in quotes.
+Though setups may differ, this client assumes there will be no slash at the end of the API URL and will add the relevant directory structure depending on the type of operation you are performing.

 ```
 from aspace import Aspace